Bachelor's degree programs

 11. Can I apply to more than one faculty?

-It is possible if the test schedules do not overlap.
-With the Faculty of Engineering, however, those applying for the Undergraduate International Course Program of Civil Engineering are not eligible to apply for the Faculty's other programs, regardless of whether they failed or passed the test for the International Program.
+Yes, as long as the test schedules do not overlap.
+However, at the Faculty of Engineering, applicants to the Undergraduate International Course Program of Civil Engineering are not eligible for the special selection process for privately financed international applicants, regardless of their application results for the Program.

 12. Do I have to go to Japan to take the entrance exam?

-With the exception of the Undergraduate International Course Program of Civil Engineering and Kyoto iUP, test takers need to come to Japan and take the entrance exam at the University.
+With the exception of the Undergraduate International Course Program of Civil Engineering and Kyoto iUP, test takers need to come to Japan and take the entrance exam at the University (eg, a special selection for privately-financed international students in the Faculty of Engineering).

 13. What should I do about the visa required to take the entrance exam?